Classical guitar making: Contemporary classical guitar making

 Ramirez (1864–1916) and his brother José Ramírez (1858–1923), Hermann Hauser, Sr. (1882–1952) and Ignacio Fleta (1897–1977).
 More contemporary luthiers such as Robert Bouchet and Victor Bedikian also use the ideas and designs of Torres, Hauser, and Fleta in their own guitars.
 Some luthiers experiment with their own bracing, and some also offer cutaway, acoustic electric and composite top models.

-For years, Brazilian Rosewood was the industry standard as the best wood for the backs and sides of guitars.
-Unfortunately, the export of Brazilian Rosewood has been restricted due to the endangerment of the species.
-Much of the Brazilian Rosewood used for guitars is of poor quality, and the inflated price of the wood has caused many luthiers to search for alternative tonewoods.
+For years, Brazilian rosewood was the industry standard as the best wood for the backs and sides of guitars.
+Unfortunately, the export of Brazilian rosewood has been restricted due to the endangerment of the species.
+Much of the Brazilian rosewood used for guitars is of poor quality, and the inflated price of the wood has caused some luthiers to search for alternative tonewoods.
 There are many other good very dry woods for guitar construction.
-In fact, of the surviving Torres instruments, the most common back and side wood used was maple.
-Many guitars made today use East Indian Rosewood because it is a close substitute for Brazilian Rosewood, is readily available in high-quality, and has desirable characteristics as tonewood.
-There are many other woods with the characteristics to make excellent guitars and are excellent alternatives: cocobolo, maple, bubinga (African Rosewood), African Blackwood, Camatillo Rosewood, Spanish Cypress (used exclusively for flamenco guitars), granadillo, ebony, satinwood, ziricote, among others, are excellent choices for backs and sides.
+Of the surviving Torres instruments, the most common back and side wood used was maple.
+Many guitars made today use East Indian Rosewood because it is a close substitute for Brazilian rosewood, is readily available in high-quality, and has desirable characteristics as tonewood.
+There are other woods with the characteristics to make excellent guitars and are excellent alternatives: cocobolo, maple, bubinga (African rosewood), African blackwood, Camatillo rosewood, Spanish cypress (used exclusively for flamenco guitars), granadillo, ebony, satinwood, ziricote, among others, are excellent choices for backs and sides.